 Orientation Chair

-The EngSoc Council shall appoint an Orientation Chair on the recommendation of an appointments committee, consisting of the President, the Engineering Society General Manager, and up to two members at large at the discretion of the committee.
+The President shall appoint an Orientation Chair on the recommendation of an appointments committee, consisting of the President, the Engineering Society General Manager, and up to two members at large at the discretion of the committee.

 The Orientation Chair must be entering into his or her third or greater year of engineering and applied science during orientation week.